 June 1st is the official start of hurricane season.
-With just under a month to go, NOW is the time to prepare your properties to face the elements.
+Although the season does not peak until August, NOW is the time to prepare your properties to face the elements.
 While our recommendations apply to properties in South Florida, it’s important to acknowledge the nuance of your specific location.
-If your property is located in a mandatory evacuation zone, you and your tenants need to take additional precautions.
+If your property is located in a mandatory evacuation zone, you and your tenants will need to take additional precautions.

 Local governments designate and publish a comprehensive list of evacuation zones.
 In Miami-Dade, for example, this includes everything east of US1 or Biscayne Blvd.
 If your property is along the coast or on a barrier island, such as Miami Beach or Key Biscayne, this means you.

 Review your insurance documents and make sure your property is properly covered.
 Proper coverage in a hurricane zone includes the following: wind, flood and inventory.
+We cover this extensively in our post Outside the Box.
 An insurance professional will be able to review your documents and suggest changes if needed.

 At TBR Property Management, we can recommend knowledgeable and trustworthy agents.
 Additionally, it is in your best interest to visit floodsmart.gov – the national flood insurance program.